techiedot/1/README.md

 # 1
-Simple example how to generate Latex style test report using python.
+Simple example how to generate Latex style test report, Selenium and REST API automation using python.